auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 [^low-entropy-inputs]:
-    Speculative partial evaluation provides a caveat to the self-documenting properties of leftover prepended salt.
-If the subsequent input doesn't contribute enough entropy to the remainder of the SHA-256 block, then the plaintext of any leftover prepended salt can be obscured.
+    Speculative partial evaluation provides a caveat to the self-documenting properties of leftover prefixed salt.
+If the subsequent input doesn't contribute enough entropy to the remainder of the SHA-256 block, then the plaintext of any leftover prefixed salt can be obscured.

-    For example, if there is 63 bytes of leftover salt, then only one more byte is needed to complete the next block.
-Eve could simply generate 256 SHA-256 states for Craig to start from, one state for each possible last byte.
-If Eve knows that this last byte will be the first byte of a TupleHash length encoding, then Eve could get away with two or three speculative states instead of 256.
+    For example, if there is 63 bytes of leftover salt, and only one more byte is needed to complete the next block, Eve could simply generate 256 different states for Craig to start from, one state for each possible last byte.
+If Eve knows that this last byte will be the first byte of a TupleHash length encoding, then Eve might be able to get away with providing Craig with only two or three speculative states.

-    For this and other reasons, when the G3P uses leftover prepended salt, the length of this leftover is usually 32 bytes long.
+    For this and other reasons, when the G3P intentionally makes use of leftover prefixed salt, the length of this leftover is usually 32 bytes long.
 There is one exception that is only 29 bytes.

-[^contrast-salt-collisions]:
-    Though nobody has publicly demonstrated any collision on SHA256, finding a single collision on the intermediate SHA256 state generated by two prefixed salts allows for the trivial creation of an infinite family of collisions.
-    On the other hand, differences in suffixed salts do not, and every collision will be cryptographically distinct.

-    Algebraically speaking, if the partial evaluations of the functions `\X -> hash(saltA + X)` and `\X -> hash(saltB + X)` collides SHA256's
-    compression function, then those two functions are identical to each other.

-    Here, saltA and saltB are distinct, are of the same length, and that length is a multiple of 64.
-By simply appending whatever we want onto the ends of both salts, we've now produced a new collision.

-    This downside to prefixed salts would be largely theoretical, except for the fact that much of the design work around the G3P revolves around partial evaluation.
-For example, we want to enhance the utility of legitimate forms of partial evaluation, such as the G3P's adoption of fully incremental key-stretching.
-Also, prefixed salts cannot be tags, because we don't want there to be a possibility of partially evaluating away the plaintext of anything we call a "tag".

-    Because the plaintext of a suffixed salt cannout be processed until the password is known,  the functions `\X -> hash(X + saltA)` and `\X -> hash(X + saltB)` don't readily admit any nontrivial partial evaluations.
-Thus suffixed salts could plausibly be something we do want to call a "tag".

-    Moreover, colliding these two partial applications is highly implausible, Here, saltA and saltB need to be distinct, thus guaranteeing a difference in the sha256 input message _after_ a choice of any "password" X. Thus by picking two distinct passwords, our hypothetical collsion would would demonstrate two cryptographically distinct collisions.

 [^seguids]:
-    It is sometimes possible to communicate a message via a prepended salt.
+    It is sometimes possible to communicate a message via a prefixed salt.
     This is more or less what self-documenting globally unique identifiers (seguids) were invented to do.
 However, relying on seguids for delivering a message to Craig requires more detective work and sophistication on